paulbrejla/ferien-api/README.md

 ## FAQ

+### I am running into rate limits when calling the API - can you fix this?
+As the API is heavily abused, aggressive rate limiting is in place.
+If you need higher rate limits, you need to self-host it.

 ### Some dates are wrong - can you fix them?
 The source ics files are here: https://github.com/paulbrejla/ferien-api-data.
 To change a holiday date, open the ics file for the state and year and find the holiday entry.
 Change the entry and create a pull